 Residential pool heaters typically have a BTU rating of 100,000 to 400,000, depending on the volume of water in your pool and how high you want the temperature to rise.
-You’ll need to choose between natural gas, propane, or electric pool heaters depending on your power supply.
+Depending on your power supply, you’ll need to choose between natural gas, propane, or electric pool heaters.

 With a basic cupro-nickel heat exchanger and the ability to heat pools to 13,000 gallons, the Hayward Universal H-Series W3H150FDN is the finest option.

 The AquaCal SQ120R heater-chiller combination is also a good choice if you want greater control over pool water temps.
 The long-lasting titanium heat exchanger on this 2-in-1 pool heat pump allows it to increase or lower the water temperature in pools up to 25,000 gallons.

 Last update on 2022-09-29 / Affiliate links / Images from Amazon Product Advertising API